Kantowski-Sachs spherically symmetric solutions in teleparallel $F(T)$ gravity: Discussion and Conclusion

 However, some special solutions are found in sections \ref{sect42} and \ref{sect52}.
 We find power-law $F(T)$ solutions as before, therefore there are various types of solutions appearing for $A_3$.
 For linear perfect fluids $P=\alpha\,\rho$ in section \ref{sect42}: we obtain an exact solution for $A_3$ when $\alpha=-\frac{1}{3}$, but we must approximate the solutions for low and high cosmological fluid densities situations for the cases $\alpha=-\frac{1}{4}$ and $-\frac{2}{3}$.
 For low densities, these are relevant models for predicting the future evolution of an expanding universe.
 For high densities, these models are especially useful for explaining the universe just after the big bang.
 In some specific cases, we find as the limit a linear $A_3$ in $t$ as for the vacuum situation.
 All this without taking into account that for $\alpha< -\frac{1}{3}$ cases, we are able to model the famous quintessence process.
 In the latter case, it will be necessary to replace the perfect fluid by a scalar field to achieve this \cite{steinhardt1,steinhardt2,caldwell1}.
 The study of this physical process with the teleparallel $F(T)$ solutions found in this paper would be necessary for a more complete theory on quintessence.

 In the case of a non-linear perfect fluids in section \ref{sect52}, we obtain power-law $F(T)$ solutions with an additional constant term.
 However, we extend the perfect fluid linear term $\alpha$ definition to $\alpha<-1$ values for finding the analytically solvable $A_3$ solutions.
 We find that solutions for $\alpha=-\frac{4}{3}$ and $\alpha=-\frac{5}{3}$ describe the phantom energy cases (negative kinetic energy) which could lead at the end of evolution to the Big Rip according to some recent works \cite{farnes,baumframpton}.
 In these latter cases, we carried out the high and low fluid density approximations for the $A_3$ solutions for the possible limits.
 But, we also studied the stability of correction terms with respect to the dominant term, a bit as in refs. \cite{attractor,Kofinas}.
 We notice that for the case $\alpha=-\frac{4}{3}$ at high fluid density, we obtain a $A_3$ with linear functions as minimal and maximal limits: which means a stable solution for $A_3 $.
 All other subcases do not offer finite limits for $A_3$, so these solutions may be divergent and the universe model is therefore unstable.
 Once again, a more detailed study is really necessary on this phenomenon of phantom energy and the Big Rip process in teleparallel $F(T)$ gravity.
 These two phenomenons are some critical and concern dark energy in the universe.
 They deserve better answers.
+Nevertheless, the teleparallel $F(T)$ gravity approach has proved powerful enough to provide this new class of solutions for achieving them in the future.